gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Runtime.CompilerServices.Intrinsics/README.md

 Please note that besides using `MachineCodeIntrinsicAttribute` to define method intrinsic implementations, `BitOperations` class **should** use a static constructor to ensure that corresponding methods are initialized (compiled) before they are called.

-Here are the execution times of those implementations (lower is better):
+Here are the execution times of all three implementations (lower is better):

 |         Method |     Mean |     Error |    StdDev |
 |--------------- |---------:|----------:|----------:|